Facebook, Google unveil Asia-Pacific data cable plans | Malay Mail

 “Echo and Bifrost will support further growth for hundreds of millions of people and millions of businesses.”

-Google indicated Monday it would participate in the Echo cable which would run from Eureka, California to Singapore, “with a stop-over in Guam” and a future connection to Indonesia.
+Google indicated yestderday it would participate in the Echo cable which would run from Eureka, California to Singapore, “with a stop-over in Guam” and a future connection to Indonesia.

 “Echo will be the first-ever cable to directly connect the US to Singapore with direct fiber pairs over an express route,” Google Cloud vice president Bikash Koley said.